-Our goal at Chameleon is to help you make your product guidance look native.
-This means it should be consistent with your brand and style guidelines.
+Chameleon is great at blending in and making your product guidance look native.
+This means everything can be consistent with your brand and style guidelines.

 If the font you are adding is available on Chameleon by default, then you will immediately see a preview of this.
-If not, don't worry, it may show correctly in the dashboard but will show correctly when you're editing or previewing your Experiences in the Builder.
+If not, don't worry, it may not show correctly in the Dashboard but will appear correctly when you're editing or previewing your Experiences in the Builder.

 Font stacks allow you to add fallback fonts if your preferred font does not render due to browser, device, or other limitations.
 You can add font stacks by using a comma-separated list of fonts.